Malrion/wallet.py/README.md

 # Wallet.py
-module for working with a wallet in python
+Module for working with a wallet in python